bishopdynamics/superbird-debian-kiosk/README.md

 1. using [superbird-tool](https://github.com/bishopdynamics/superbird-tool), dump the entire device
 2. mount `system_a.ext2` (use this for Utility Mode)
-   1. install usb gadget, so we can us ADB
+   1. install usb gadget, so we can use ADB to get a shell
    2. install debootstrap, so we can manually rebuild the rootfs on-device if desired
    3. modify `/etc/fstab` and `/etc/inittab` to not use `data` partition (see `reference/etc/`)
 3. mount `system_b.ext2` (use this for Debian Mode)
    1. modify `/etc/fstab` and `/etc/inittab` to not use `data` partition (see `reference/etc/`)
 4. use `reference/install_debian.sh` to create a debian rootfs on `data.ext4`
    1. `install_debian.sh data.ext4`
-5. use superbird-tool to write `reference/env/env_switchable.txt`
+5. use superbird-tool to write `reference/env/env_switchable.txt` to superbird env
 6. use superbird-tool to write the modified versions of `system_a.ext2`, `system_b.ext2`, and `data.ext4`
 7. test and tweak
 8. use superbird-tool to do a full device dump